Dedicated to enriching performing arts and entertainment in Central Washington.

 Premier Entertainment Center of Central Washington.

 Originally built in 1920, The Capitol Theatre has been serving the community for nearly a century.
 Just after being purchased by the City of Yakima in 1975, much of the Capitol burned to the ground in a tragic fire, leaving nothing but a smoldering facade.
 The newly formed nonprofit, Capitol Theatre Committee, led fundraising efforts to restore the Theatre to its original glory.
 It reopened in 1978 (just 733 days after the fire).
-More information about the history of the theatre.

 Today, the Capitol Theatre Committee programs, manages and maintains the City owned Theatre facilities.
 Annually, the CTC presents and/or hosts an average of 175 events sponsored by 65 separate community and for-profit promoters. .